civicboom/civicboom/docs/new-developer.rst

   - http://ftp.heanet.ie/mirrors/openstreetmap.org/planet-latest.osm.bz2
     - full planet, 10GB, decompresses to ~200GB and takes several days to load
 - place the .osm.bz2 file in admin_scripts/
-- init_cbdb will then notice the data file and load it when it creates the base databases
+- "make test-db" will then notice the data file and load it when it creates the base databases